oceanprotocol/market/content/pages/privacy/en.md

 ## 4.4 Showing data assets

 When you published a data asset, we retrieve, organize, and store your wallet address and author name on a metadata cache operated by OPF.
-Moreover, we show your asset on Ocean Market.
+Moreover, we show your asset on OpenLava.

 **Purposes:**

 Retrieving data from the blockchain is time-consuming.
-Hence, we retrieve, organize, and store your personal data on a cache to improve the performance of Ocean Market.
-We show your data asset on Ocean Market, so visitors can find, consume and stake in it.
+Hence, we retrieve, organize, and store your personal data on a cache to improve the performance of OpenLava.
+We show your data asset on OpenLava, so visitors can find, consume and stake in it.

 **Legal basis:**